Individual and Organisation Transformation through

-Helping You Find Your Breath, So You Can Thrive
+Helping People Find Their Breath, So They Can Thrive

 I am proud and honoured to be a known voice on Mindfulness in South West London.
-Over the last five years I have dedicated my focus and energy to bringing this important life skill, centred around your breath as a tool for stress relief, and self-love as a necessary foundation, to over 5000 children, teens and adults in schools and the workplace.
+Over the last six years I have dedicated my focus and energy to bringing this important life skill, centred around your breath as a tool for stress relief, and self-love as a necessary foundation, to over 5000 children, teens and adults in schools and the workplace.
 Having re-designed my life after ‘finding’ my breath, I am committed to teaching others to find theirs, so they can thrive.

-While living as a single mother of three teens and a dementia carer, I have invested my time in championing mental health education and tools for everyone aged 7 to 70.
+While living as a single mother of three teens and a dementia carer, I have invested my time in championing mental health and wellbeing education and tools for everyone aged 7 to 70.

 These same tools enabled me to transform the challenge of separation into a force for my own happiness, as well as make an impact on the lives of others.
-By bringing the power of Mindfulness to children and adults, I have offered them a support in everyday life, and enabled them to embrace plan B, when things fall apart a little, as they often do.
+By bringing the power of Mindfulness to children and adults, I have offered them a support in everyday life, and enabled them to embrace plan B with compassion, when things fall apart a little, as they often do.
 Plan B CAN be the life WE want to lead.

 “I felt totally out of control and unwilling to accept things had changed.
 I didn’t have the emotional resilience to contemplate letting go.
-I cried every day for 120 days.”
+I cried every day for 120 days.
+Then overnight things changed.”

-Then seemingly by chance, I came across Ruby Wax’s autobiography on the shelf of the house I was holidaying in in my beloved Algarve.
-Reading of Ruby’s own struggle with mental health and how Mindfulness had been her antidote, both desperate and determined, I promptly signed up at the Awareness Centre for an 8 week Mindfulness Based Stress Reduction (MBSR) course.
+Then seemingly by chance, I came across Ruby Wax’s autobiography.
+Reading of Ruby’s own struggle with mental health and happiness and how Mindfulness had been her antidote, both desperate and determined, I promptly signed up for an 8 week Mindfulness Based Stress Reduction (MBSR) course.
 There, in just a matter of weeks, I found my breath.

-What I know for sure is that there is life not after, but with, childhood trauma, divorce and dementia.
+What I know for sure is that there is life not after, but with, childhood trauma, divorce, dementia and career changes.
 And even a Pandemic.